ibm-cloud-docs/appid/enterprise.md

 2. Navigate to the **SAML 2.0** tab of the {{site.data.keyword.appid_short_notm}} dashboard and click **Test**.
 A new tab opens.
 3. Login in with a user that your identity provider has already authenticated.
 4. After you complete the form, you are redirected to another page.
   * Successful authentication: The connection between {{site.data.keyword.appid_short_notm}} and the Identity Provider is working correctly.
-The page displays valid [access and Identity tokens](/doc/services/appid/about.html#key-concepts).
+The page displays valid [access and identity tokens](/docs/services/appid/about.html#key-concepts).
   * Failed authentication: The connection is broken.
 The page displays the errors and the SAML response XML file.